Pink Drops New Single ‘Walk Me Home’

 While she’s been relatively quiet about the other songs on the album, fans believe that her single “Walk Me Home” might give an insight into the tone and style of the other songs.

-MTV’s UK branch released a post on Twitter, saying that she’s scheduled to perform the new single at the upcoming BRIT Awards show tonight.
+MTV’s UK branch released a post on Twitter saying that she’s scheduled to perform the new single at the upcoming BRIT Awards show tonight.

 Her new album Hurts 2B Human will be her eighth and comes after her 2017 release of Beautiful Trauma.
 That album won MTV’s Michael Jackson Video Vanguard Award and was nominated for Best Pop Vocal Album at the Grammy’s, but lost to Ariana Grande’s album Sweetener.